 Businesses will certainly have to follow stricter procedures now in seeking to recover debts from individuals, and ensure that they take the relevant steps under the Protocol to properly prepare a letter of claim, provide the information required and engage with the debtor to resolve the matter.

 The Protocol provides the debtor with a generous amount of time to engage with the matter, and businesses should ensure that they engage with debtor following the Protocol at an early stage to allow for the response time and the notice required for commencing court proceedings.
 If shortcuts are taken, it is clear that the court will manage proceedings accordingly to allow for any failures to be remedied.

-If your business is experiencing debt problems with individuals, and you would like to discuss how to pursue recovery in light of the protocol, please contact Alison Antill, a Solicitor in the Dispute Resolution team.
+If your business is experiencing debt problems with individuals, and you would like to discuss how to pursue recovery in light of the protocol, please contact the Dispute Resolution team on 01892 510000.